-- Programs could be cancelled based on weather conditions affecting the safety of staff, children, and families. - Seattle Parks and Recreation community centers can only be closed by an order from the mayor and may be instructed to remain open to the public, even if programs have been cancelled.
+- Programs may be canceled due to weather conditions that pose a risk to the safety of staff, children, and families.
+In the event of an extreme weather emergency, families are expected to pick up their children as soon as possible.
+Ensuring the safe return home of both participants and staff is our highest priority. - Seattle Parks and Recreation community centers can only be closed by an order from the Mayor of Seattle and may be instructed to remain open to the public, even if programs have been cancelled.